-- Did I learn the necessary skills?
+- do I learn the necessary skills?

 Obviously you’re working outside and sometimes in a barn during winter depending on the livestock.
 Also learning skill from other farmers as an intern or a job, schooling will also help but learning on the job is the best.

-- does the company hire?
+- does this carrier hire?

 Normally before hay needs cutting or when help is needed.
 You learn this skills as it happens because it is not the same every year.
-But helps to learn this things I high school so you know that you want to do this type of work for life.
+But helps to learn these things I high school so you know that you want to do this type of work for life.

 - does this career interest me?

-- am I the obvious choice?
+- is it the obvious choice?

 - does one get a job in this industry (process)?